 If baking the gingerbread houses seems too ambitious, buying gingerbread house kits is a great option.
 Either way, be sure to bake some gingerbread chimneys.
 When it’s time to decorate the gingerbread houses, top off the chimneys with cotton candy for the ‘smoke!’

-This is a great recipe for gingerbread houses and gingerbread boys.
+This is a great recipe for gingerbread boys.
 It's easy to work with, never crumbles and the cookies turn out perfect each time!

 4 1/2 cups all-purpose flour

 In the bowl of an electric mixer fitted with a paddle attachment, add all of the ingredients.

 Divide the dough in half.
 Flatten each half into a disk.
 Wrap each disk in wax paper.
 Chill for 3 hours or overnight.

 On a lightly floured Silpat® baking mat, roll out half of the dough tp 1/4" thickness.
 With the gingerbread house cookie cutters, cut out each section - 2 roofs, 2 sides, front, back and chimney pieces.
 Repeat with the remaining dough.

 Slide the Silpatº baking mat with the cut out house pieces directly onto a flat cookie sheet.

 Bake for 20 - 24 minutes until firm but not too browned.

 Place the cookie sheet on a wire rack for cooling.
 Immediately, recut with the house pieces with the cookie cutters.
 This provides very straight edges!